 Fig. 2 and Fig. 3 illustrate the changes of dynamic characteristics for each damage level.
-In Fig. 2, the damage level and the natural frequency are plotted along the horizontal axis and the vertical axis respectively.
+In Fig. 2, the damage level was plotted along horizontal axis, and the natural frequency on the vertical axis.
 Result from Fig. 2 shows that the growth of damage decreases the natural frequency.
 Stiffness loss of beam due to the growth of cracks (occurrence of discontinuity in beam) might cause the decrease of its natural frequency.

-In Fig. 3, the horizontal axis is the damage level and the vertical axis is the damping ratio.
+In Fig. 3, the horizontal axis is damage level and the vertical axis is damping ratio.
 Fig. 3 shows that the growth of damage raises the damping ratio of beam.
-In the case of uncracked RC structures, mainly material damping occurs, while in the case of cracked RC structures, there is
+In the case of uncracked RC structures, mainly material damping occurs, while in the case of cracked RC structures,